Updated March 30, 2022

 What they are

 A gatekeeper can be anyone who blocks you from speaking with a decision-maker within an organization.
-It’s their job to screen unwanted calls so the important decision-maker doesn’t interrupt their day with various distractions that can impact their efficiency and output.
+The decision-maker may be a manager, supervisor, director, president, or executive.
+It’s the gatekeeper’s job to screen unwanted calls so the important decision-maker doesn’t interrupt their day with various distractions that can impact their efficiency and output.

 Who they are